Get an Oregon Trip Permit Today

 You might need to provide more information.

-That information gets based on the type of Trip Permit that you're applying for.
+That information is based on the type of Trip Permit that you're applying for.
 The final step is to pay the Trip Permit fee.
 Please scroll down to learn about Oregon USDOT Trip Permit fees.
 Must visit BOC-3 .

 Oregon DOT Temporary Pass & Temporary Permit Registration